South Asia: Migration

 Ancient migrations into South Asia shaped the region's unique demographics, and later migrations often corresponded with conquest, as with the British diaspora in India.

 Contemporary immigration to South Asian countries often takes a uniquely regional form; for example, most migrants in India are from other South Asian countries, and 97% of Bangladeshi migrants in India live in the Bangladesh-bordering regions of India (East India and Northeast India).

 Culture

 Sports

 An Afghan soldier playing cricket.
 Afghan refugees who lived in Pakistan and India brought the sport back to Afghanistan, and it is now one of the most popular sports in the country.

 Field hockey has been the official national sport of many South Asian nations, additionally these countries collectively claim the majority of medals in field hockey at the Summer Olympics.
 However, cricket is the most popular sport in South Asia, with 90% of the sport's worldwide fans being in the Indian subcontinent.
 There are also traditional games, such as kabaddi and kho-kho, which are played across the region and officially at the South Asian Games and Asian Games; the leagues created for these traditional sports (such as Pro Kabaddi League and Ultimate Kho Kho) are some of the most-watched sports competitions in the region.
-Furthermore, regional variants such as Punjabi kabaddi or "Circle Kabaddi" are promoted in Punjab and Northwest India, which has spread globally by its diaspora.